Dylan-Trevor-Rowe/Sickest-Minds-/README.md

 ## Technologies
-Technologies used include: React, React-Router-Dom,  JSON Server( as a mock rest api ), and React-Bootstrap
+Technologies used include: React, React-Router-Dom, CSS, JSON Server( as a mock rest api ), and React-Bootstrap

 ## Installation
 This app was created with create-react-app.
 Dependencies: npm